warmans/grbl-1-1h-servo/README.md

-This fork fixes issue where servo moves during jog operations.
+This fork attempts to fix issue where servo moves during jog operations.

 It's not totally clear why this happens, but it seems to be related to calling servo_stop when the servo is inverted.
 This fork pretty much just reverts that part to the original grbl code.

-The servo still seems to work as intended, and I'm not sure why the original author had this change in there.
+This fixes the random movement during jogging, but the servo still loses posision randomly so there seems to be another issue to solve.

 # grbl-1-1h-servo